TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 If the `_eventType` column is not provided as part of source dataframe, then the following is observed:

-- In a target table with key columns/primary key defined, the **_ put into** operation will be applied for all events.
+- In a target table with key columns/primary key defined, the **_ put into** operation is applied to all events.
-- In a target table without key columns/primary key defined, the **insert** operation is applied for all the events.
+- In a target table without key columns/primary key defined, the **insert** operation is applied to all the events.

 ### Default Sink Behavior